dimgel/eowyn/README.md

 ### Legal

-Currently closed-source; only documentation and examples (non-buildable without library) will be published here.
+Currently closed-source; only documentation and examples (sources and binaries) will be published here.
 Once HTTP/2 support is complete, I plan to either sell it or go for crowdfunding and open-source.

 -- Dmitry Grigoriev, [mail@dimgel.ru](mailto:mail@dimgel.ru)